BDC Hamburger Icon

 graphic of people with a bullseye and hourglass

 In an ideal bureaucracy, everyone is treated equally and work responsibilities are divided by each team’s areas of expertise.
-A well-defined hierarchical business management system supports this, providing clear lines of communication and division of labor based on the layer of management one worked in.
+A well-defined hierarchical business management system supports this; it provides clear lines of communication and division of labor based on the layer of management one worked in.

 Advancement in the organization is determined solely by qualifications and achievements rather than personal connections.
 Weber believed the work environment should be professional and impersonal — “work relationships” are strongly discouraged.
 Overall, Weber’s ideal bureaucracy favors efficiency, uniformity and a clear distribution of power.

-How Weber’s theory applies to small and medium-sized businesses (SMBs)
+How Weber’s theory applies to small and midsize businesses

-SMBs can implement some of the emphasis on efficiency outlined in Weber’s theory, to the benefit of their company.
-Here are a few to consider:
+Small and midsize businesses (SMBs) can implement some of the emphasis on efficiency outlined in Weber’s theory to the benefit of their company.
+Here are a few applications to consider:

 Having clearly defined rules for your company, such as an employee handbook, can help protect the business and its employees.
-Doing so provides a single, easily referenced source for things like proper attire, company values and appropriate behavior toward fellow employees and customers.
+Doing so provides a single, easily referenced source for things like proper attire, company values, and appropriate behavior toward employees and customers.

 This creates clear instructions, standards and best practices for job-related tasks performed by your employees.
 Having a set of rules in place, such as how equipment should be operated, can reduce workplace injuries.

-A clear division of labor and specialization removes confusion and prevents wasted time easily by defining the responsibility of each role within the business.
-It also allows employers to develop specific areas of expertise the business can use in the most effective roles.
+A clear division of labor and specialization also removes confusion and easily prevents wasted time by defining the responsibility of each role within the business.
+Additionally, it allows employers to develop specific areas of expertise the business can use in the most effective roles.

 No matter what elements of Weber’s you choose to implement, be mindful of how you do so.
-There can be bureaucratic pitfalls, such as clouding company transparency, allowing fear of bureaucratic consequences to minimize freedom so your company appears backward-looking and having so much paperwork and extensive rules that the “red tape” reduces efficiency.
+There can be bureaucratic pitfalls, such as clouding company transparency.
+Other snags include allowing fear of bureaucratic consequences to minimize freedom so your company appears backward-looking and having so much paperwork and extensive rules that the “red tape” reduces efficiency.

-To optimize your company’s efficiency, keep your goals in mind, make sure those priorities are clear, eliminate any unnecessary paperwork — and empower, reward and motivate your employees.
+To optimize your company’s efficiency, keep your goals in mind and make sure those priorities are clear.
+Also, eliminate any unnecessary paperwork — and empower, reward and motivate your employees.

 6 characteristics of bureaucracies identified by Weber